tvieirabruna/tvieirabruna/README.md

 -->

 - 🔭 My name is Bruna.
 I am currently a Master's student in the Biophysics program at the Federal University of Rio de Janeiro.
-- 🌱 I am learning Web Development because I am considering changing my career. 😊
+- 🌱 I learned a little bit of Web Development because I was considering changing my career to this field.
+Now I seek to switch into Data Science because of my scientific background. 😊
-- ⚡ Fun fact: I used to not like the ideia of learning Front-End Web Development, but I am having a lot of fun doing it. 😁
+- ⚡ Fun fact: I used to not like the ideia of learning Front-End Web Development, but I had a lot of fun doing it. 😁